-Cornhuskers' Riley fires defensive coordinator Mark Banker
+Nebraska fires defensive coordinator Mark Banker

 Banker is the second assistant from the 2016 staff who was fired.
 Riley dismissed special teams coordinator Bruce Read on Nov.
 27, two days after the Huskers' 40-10 loss at Iowa.

-Though the Huskers rose from 64th to 30th nationally in total defense, they struggled on the big stage.
+Though the Cornhuskers rose from 64th to 30th nationally in total defense, they struggled on the big stage.
 Nebraska started 7-0 but lost four of its last six games.
 The Huskers allowed an average of 42 points and 445 yards in their three games against ranked opponents.
 Though they were second in the Big Ten with 16 interceptions, they finished 10th in the conference in pass defense.

-The Huskers tackled poorly while giving up 521 yards to Tennessee in a 38-24 Music City Bowl loss on Dec.
+Nebraska tackled poorly while giving up 521 yards to Tennessee in a 38-24 Music City Bowl loss on Dec.
 30.

-Riley also announced defensive backs coach Brian Stewart and director of player personnel Ryan Gunderson are leaving to pursue other opportunities.
+Riley also announced that defensive backs coach Brian Stewart and director of player personnel Ryan Gunderson are leaving to pursue other opportunities.

-''Brian Stewart has informed me of his plans to take a defensive coordinator position at another university,'' Riley said. ''Brian feels this is a great opportunity for him and his family and I respect his decision.''
+In a move first reported by ESPN, Stewart will become defensive coordinator at Rice.

-Gunderson oversaw roster management and the recruiting and evaluation process.
-Riley said Gunderson wants to pursue an on-field coaching opportunity.
+Gunderson announced on Twitter that he would become quarterbacks coach at San Jose State.
+At Nebraska, Gunderson oversaw roster management and the recruiting and evaluation process.